SEL Products and Resources for Schools and Private Practice

 Social–Emotional Learning in 2022

-Families face significant challenges in 2020.
+Families face significant challenges today.
 The uncertainty and distress of the pandemic has impacted the emotional and mental health of so many, including our children.
 While no one has all the answers or knows what the future holds, we have plenty of assessments and resources that can support you and our young people through this unprecedented time.

 Donna Black – Pandemic Distress: Navigating the Course with Social–Emotional Learning (SEL)